General Syllabus

 Casual rigor

-Student Access Services
+Student Access

-All reasonable accommodations will be made for students registered with the Student Access Services Department.
+All reasonable accommodations will be made for students registered with the Student Access Department.
 Any requests that are not approved through their office will not be granted.

 Statement on sexual misconduct/relationship violence